 If human teens are regarded as aliens, what about alien teens?
 Are they somehow more human?

 Jinny’s parents are so in love, it’s really gross.
 At least her warrior grandpops are epic.
 Malley High is ugh, Jayke is ughier, but Selma’s pretty okay for someone donned in 50 shades of black.
 To cope, Jinny spends her free time blogging about her world.
 Life goes snoozily along until the morning she meets a four-armed musician on the bus flight to school.
 She wants to get to know them, but realises she forgot her Geology homework.
 Skipping first class to scrounge around a quarry, Jinny finds a solid specimen inside an abandoned vessel.
 The only problem is, this rock poops.

 My second book in the ’Cosm series is still a work in progress, because I found myself writing and submitting The Stealth Lovers prequel instead (TSL is going to be published in the Fall of 2019), but Another ’Cosm is currently over 50,000 words.
 I’m writing it a little differently from Life in the ’Cosm.
 Instead of a stream of consciousness taking me from start to finish, I’m writing from the beginning and from the end.
 Then random scenes pop into my head and I rush to jot them down.
 I reckon I’ll be assembling this book like a puzzle!

 I was an adolescent in the ’80s, which had been a great time for teen movies.
 While I’m not really a YA author (I think), I’m enjoying tapping into memory lane and drawing upon real feelings and that combination of being intelligent but not having enough life experience to see the full picture.

-My plan is to have a beta-reader draft by Spring 2018, edit like my life depends on it, and submit the manuscript to my publisher, Renaissance.
+My plan is to have a beta-reader draft by Fall 2019, edit like my life depends on it, and submit the manuscript to my publisher, Renaissance.
 Let’s hope all this happens, because, you know, *gestures at everything in my life*.